StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/about-tasks.md

 ## Behavior

-* Tasks are automatically closed when you close a case, even if some non-mandatory tasks remain incomplete or unassigned.
+Tasks are automatically closed when you close a case, even if some non-mandatory tasks remain incomplete or unassigned.

+## Highlight

 * You can flag or pin tasks o make them easier to identify:
     * Flag a task to highlight it for all users in your organization.
     * Pin a task to keep it easily accessible for yourself.

+Donc si je résume :
+pin : niveau user
+flag : niveau orga
+require actions : niveau client

 ## Next steps